hindu-comm/weblogs/manasataramgini/2008/08/2008-08-16_another-piece-of-kavya-of-the-muni.md

 * “But his time is up, O Manmatha.” said Yama.*

 *The next day the poet happened to pass by the desolate corner.*
-* And lo behold\!
+* And lo behold!
 But what should he see in the lonely monastery of strands?*
 *Asthapada was not alone.
 But now there were two more like him.*
 * There was the beautiful Kesin, prancing about the silver strands,*